utdata/rwd-mastery-assignments/alcohol-sales-tabc/rubric-spring20.md

 ### Supporting elements

 - **Two promotional tweets**, one geared toward the story and one geared toward a chart.
 You don't have to actually tweet the results, just put them in a Google Doc. _Include an image_ that might help draw attention to your tweet.
 This can be in your story file.
 (25 points)
 - A **diversity statement** about how you did or could better add diversity of voice to your story.
 Can also be included with your story file.
-(25 points)
+(25 points each)

 ### Editing partners